datttrian/langchain/quickstart/README.md

 ### LangSmith

 Many of the applications you build with LangChain will contain multiple steps with multiple invocations of LLM calls.
 As these applications get more and more complex, it becomes crucial to be able to inspect what exactly is going on inside your chain or agent.
-The best way to do this is with <a href="https://smith.langchain.com" target="_blank" rel="noopener noreferrer">LangSmith</a>.
+The best way to do this is with [LangSmith](https://smith.langchain.com).

 Note that LangSmith is not needed, but it is helpful.
 If you do want to use LangSmith, after you sign up at the link above, make sure to set your environment variables to start logging traces:

 ```sh
 export LANGCHAIN_TRACING_V2="true"